What Is Scaling and Root Planing?

 Once diagnosed with periodontal disease, we will want to get you in for treatments as soon as possible.
-If you would like to request sedation options for your SRP, we can make arrangements for oral-conscious or nitrous oxide sedation.
+If you would like to request sedation options for your scaling and root planing in Kingwood, TX, we can make arrangements for oral-conscious or nitrous oxide sedation.
 We can also numb the area locally with an anesthetic.
 Using special ultrasonic and scaling instruments to clear out pockets and treat both the roots and the tooth surface.
 To flush bacteria out of your periodontal pockets, we do so by injecting antibiotics into the pocket.
 For best results, you may need to have more than one SRP treatment to clear up the infection and heal your gums.
 We do this to stop the progressive bone loss that periodontal infections can cause in your gums.

 Recovery After Scaling and Root Planing Therapy

 After root scraping (SRP), please refrain from eating until you are no longer numb from the appointment.
 You will feel sensitivity in your teeth and gums for a few days after this type of treatment.
 Besides following all of your dentist's recommendations on how to care for your diseased gums, the best thing you can do for your oral health is to be consistent in brushing and flossing your teeth.
 You will have follow-up appointments to consistently remove bacteria, plaque, and tartar from your teeth and to chart the progress of the disease.
 Many patients are asked to return to the dentist every 3 – 4 months because this assists in the healing of the gum pockets.
 If the extra cleanings and treatments are not helping your periodontal disease, your dentist will advise you on how to proceed.

 Is Scaling and Root Planing Covered by Insurance?